 The Army Rugby Union (ARU) was formed in 1906 and has continued for over a hundred years to provide an infrastructure for the playing of rugby union within the British Army.
 Its aim is to promote and foster the game of Rugby Union within the Army and its local communities in accordance with the Laws of the Game promulgated by the Rugby Football Union (RFU).

 The ARU is a Registered Charity (Number 245517) and its day-to-day administration is conducted by a small secretariat based at Aldershot.
 There are several committees responsible for the various aspects of the management of Army Rugby.
 The ARU is part of the Army Sport Control Board (ASCB).

 We encourage membership of the ARU under the Individual Membership Scheme (IMS).

 Together the Army Rugby Union is heading in the right direction with pride and passion.
-We have a good base at grass roots, strongly contested competitions, a well structured coaching organisation and a dedicated group of referees.
+We have a very solid foundation, strongly contested competitions, a well-structured coaching organisation and a dedicated group of developing referees.
 We look forward to playing a style of rugby that represents the true ethos of soldiering, combining team work, selfless commitment, courage and respect for our opposition.
-Follow the progress of our teams on their relevant pages.
+Please get engaged and follow the progress of our teams on their relevant pages.